wp-plugins/cs-shop/readme.txt

 1. Create a new page, Please write a short code `[csshop service="rakuten"]` to that page.
 (This is the case you select the Rakuten.)
 1. Please visit the page that you created.
 Categories of the affiliate service that you set should be displayed.

 This is the most simple configuration steps.
 Short code to a variety of attributes can be set.
+Please show 'Shortcode Example' page.

 == Frequently Asked Questions ==

 == Screenshots ==

 == Changelog ==

+= 0.9.5 =
+* Add support Amazon Product Advertising API.

+= 0.9.4 =
+* Fixed bug that failed to download by the execution environment.
+* Fixed a bug does not work on sites that do not have to configure the settings of Permalink.

 = 0.9.3 =
 * When the content is empty, Added a logic that does not cache.